 Red spinach is taking the sports supplement industry by storm.
-Recent research shows that just a fraction of the amount of red spinach can produce substantial endurance gains compared to beetroot extract.
+Recent research shows that just a fraction of the amount of red spinach can produce substantial gains compared to beetroot extract.
 Red spinach extract also has vitamin E, potassium, and is loaded with inflammation-fighting antioxidants for your physical and mental health to put you at ease whether you’re facing a tournament or adding grace to your years.

 Chokeberry (Aronia Melancarpa)

 Aronia berries are a concentrated source of unique antioxidants plus a remarkable amount of dietary nitrates.
 Even the types of aronia berries that have the lowest levels of nitrates make ruby-red beets pale to a paltry pink.
 Research in humans is still catching up, but studies show that it may have promising effects on inflammation in athletes and may lower cholesterol and triglycerides, among other benefits.